 '''

-name: Default medium

-compartment: C_e

 compounds:

 - id: ac_e

 reaction: EX_ac_e

 lower: 0.0

 - id: acald_e

 reaction: EX_acald_e

 lower: 0.0

 - id: akg_e

 reaction: EX_akg_e

 lower: 0.0

 - id: co2_e

 reaction: EX_co2_e

 '''

 Each entry starts with the ID of the boundary compound and followed by lines that defines the lower and upper limits of the compound flux.
 Internally, PSAMM will translate these boundary compounds into exchange reactions in metabolic models.
 Additional properties can be designated for the exchange reactions including an ID for the reaction, the compartment for the reaction, and lower and upper flux bounds for the reaction.
-In the same way that only non-standard limits need to be specified in the limits file, only non-standard exchange limits need to be specified in the media file.
+In the same way that only non-standard limits need to be specified in the limits file, only non-standard exchange limits need to be specified in the exchange file.

-2.4.5 Model Format Customization
+Model Format Customization